 Top Bar Beekeeping Weekend Intensives

-Learn to keep bees in Top Bar Hives - supporting the natural systems at work inside the beehive.
+It was all about how to keep bees in Top Bar Hives - supporting the natural systems at work inside the beehive.

-Get an in-depth understanding of both the "how-to" and the "why-to" of this simple, bee-friendly, and beekeeper-friendly method of keeping bees.
+It provided an in-depth understanding of both the "how-to" and the "why-to" of this simple, bee-friendly, and beekeeper-friendly method of keeping bees.

 About the Intensive: